mrichardson03/sample-aws/README.md

 ## Usage

+### Build the infrastructure

+The Terraform configuration in the `infrastructure/` directory will build all the needed resources in AWS:

+- VPC
+- Security Groups (accessible from `0.0.0.0/0`)
+- MongoDB instance (with over-permissive IAM roles)
+- S3 Bucket (globally accessible)

-Create a keypair in the AWS Console (**EC2 > Network & Security > Key Pairs**).
+To deploy, first create a keypair in the AWS Console (**EC2 > Network & Security > Key Pairs**).

-Create the file `terraform.tfvars`, and add your keypair name:
+Create the file `infrastructure/terraform.tfvars`, and add your keypair name:

 ```
 key_name = "<YOUR KEYPAIR NAME>"
 ```

-Other variables found in `variables.tf` can be customized in `terraform.tfvars` as well.
+Other variables found in `infrastructure/variables.tf` can be customized in `terraform.tfvars` as well.

-Run standard Terraform setup:
+From the `infrastructure/` directory, run the standard Terraform commands:

 ```
 terraform init